 If you need first aid or feel unwell please go to the first aid room by Student Reception or Main Reception.

 First Aid boxes are located across the academy.

 Contractors must ensure that they are fully conversant with the safety rules and regulations to be observed by contractors working on site.

 As a visitor to our school it is essential that you follow any health and safety guidelines that may apply.
 By doing so, you will assist us in meeting the requirements of the Health & Safety at Work Act 1974.

 We operate a no smoking policy.
-Please do not smoke anywhere on the school site.
+Please do not smoke or vape anywhere on the school site.

 Safeguarding Guidance for Visitors to the School